aphilas/aphilas.github.io/src/pages/posts/html-media-element-state.md

 ---
+layout: ../../layouts/PostLayout.astro
 pubDate: 2023-07-11
-title: "TIL: HTML Media Element Playing State"
+title: "HTML Media Element Playing State"
+description: "Using a state machine for HTML Media Element playing state"
 tags:
 - html
 - media
 ---

-I am building a web radio player, a frontend to RadioBrowser dubbed [Luqaimat](https://luqaimat.top).
+I am building a web radio player, a frontend to RadioBrowser dubbed [Luqaimat](https://luqaimat.stream).
 I need to know the state of the media (playing, paused, buffering, stopped et cetera) so as to display the correct icons and titles, and to start/stop a visualization.
 It seems trivial, but at some point I would get the wrong state (e.g. naively assuming the media is stopped on receiving a [`stalled`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/stalled_event) event).

 ## A state machine, sort of